Bruno Araújo

 On 17 April 2016, at 11:07 pm (Brasília time zone), Araújo gave the vote 342 that authorized the admissibility of the process of impeachment of president Dilma Rousseff.

 He is mentioned in 2017 among the beneficiaries of bribes from the multinational JBS.

 Resigned from the office of Minister on 13 November 2017 during a conflict between part of the Brazilian Social Democracy Party and the government.

-Araújo was elect National President of the PSDB on 31 May 2019, replacing former Governor of São Paulo, Geraldo Alckmin.
+Araújo was elected National President of the PSDB on 31 May 2019, replacing former Governor of São Paulo, Geraldo Alckmin.